9 Easy Ways to Save Money on Groceries without Coupons

 Speaking of keeping things simple, make your meals simple, too.
 You don’t have to serve a full four-course dinner every night.
 You don’t have to make a hot breakfast for the kids every morning.

 A key to help you save money on groceries without clipping coupons is to keep it simple.
-Spaghetti can be three ingredients — pasta, pasta sauce, and protein of choice.
+Spaghetti only requires three ingredients — pasta, pasta sauce, and protein of choice.
 Breakfast for dinner can be a few eggs and boxed pancake mix.

 By keeping your meals simple, you can keep your grocery list small, thus saving you more money.
 Those recipes with 20+ ingredients can be saved for treats or as dining out alternatives, but you don’t have to do that every single day.